 The Russian name was reason number one to visit.
 Reason number two was the famous Prada shop located within 30 min drive from the city, in the middle of desert.
 Reason number three – the picture of Beyoncé strutting down the streets of Marfa with a plate from a local food truck in hand.
 All the right reasons to choose a destination.

-Whether Beyoncé was right and a small Texan town was worth seven hours in the car would become clear before we arrived.
-We were driving in silence for the last hour of the road trip.
+Whether Beyoncé was right and this small Texas town was worth seven hours in the car would become clear before we arrived.
+We drove in silence.
 First, cell phone reception disappeared.
-Then, radio gave up producing nothing but noise on all stations.
+Then, radio gave up producing anything but noise.
 Even conversations ceased as we looked ahead at endless dessert and mountains.